ericsonghi/EricSong_BlueStampPortfolio/index.md

 # Final Milestone
 ### Summary
-For my final milestone, I completed the robot which allowed it to track a ball and follow it.
-Whenever the PiCamera detects a ball, the robot will move toward it unless the ball is too close.
-If the ball is towards the camera's right, the robot will turn until it faces the ball directly.
-Also, if the ball rolls out of view from the PiCamera, the robot will automatically turn in the direction the ball was last seen.
-Also, I removed 2 of the Ultrasonic Sensors because they make my robot significantly slower.
+For my final milestone, I completed the robot, allowing it to track and follow a ball.
+Whenever the PiCamera detects a ball, the robot moves toward it unless it is too close.
+It does so by using the motors on the bottom, which are powered by the driver board.
+If the ball is towards the camera's right, the robot will turn until it faces it directly.
+Also, I removed the Ultrasonic Sensors because they make my robot significantly slower.

 ### Code
 ```